 Who Creates Care Plans?

 Care plans are the foundation of nursing home residents’ health and well-being.
-A care plan should get created and carried out for every resident in the nursing home that you visit.
+A care plan should be created and carried out for every resident in the nursing home that you visit.
 Talk to a nurse about the care plans created for the residents in the nursing home.
 Also discuss the process of creating a care plan for your loved one.
 You can ask the nurse questions such as:

 - How do you typically create care plans for your residents?